LouisJackson3083/NanoGPTExperiment/README.md

 It's interesting to compare the output of both the Shakespeare text and the Star Wars text.
 The Shakespeare text is more unique and random than the Star Wars text, but is less coherent.
 When I was training on the Star Wars  text, I found that the model got a significantly lower training loss but the validation loss started to climb up as it neared 5000 steps.
 I think this is because it started to overfit the text data, as the script is too too small.
-Despite this, there are more lines in the Star Wars text that make sense, though I feel this is because those lines that do make sense appear many times in the script.
+Despite this there are more lines in the generated Star Wars text that make sense, like "*LEIA: Are you all right?
+Come on.*".
+However, I feel this is because these kinds of phrases would appear multiple times throughout the script.
 There is potentially much to do here with word/sentence embeddings, which would allow the model to generate more coherent sentences - though I want to start over with a new model to do this.

 <br>